Car depreciation guide: how to get a car that holds its value

 If you want to suffer from as little depreciation as possible, don’t buy a brand-new car, as a vehicle depreciates most during the first three years of its life.

-Buy an Approved Used model – around two to four years old – with good fuel efficiency, made by a reputable and desirable manufacturer, from a main dealer (so you can be assured of its quality).
+Buy an Approved Used model – around two to four years old – with good fuel efficiency, made by a reputable and desirable manufacturer, from the main dealer (so you can be assured of its quality).

 Yes, it might cost you more than a small, petrol-powered city car, but you’ll also recoup more when it comes to selling it.